ZakirG/stickynotebooks/README.md

 - id
 - name
 - StickyNotebooks (a list with additional metadata)
+  - StickyNotebook (ObjectId of the StickyNotebook)
   - width
   - height
   - (top, left) (position of top-left corner using CSS top/left properties)
   - currentTabVisibleInStickyView
   - minimized (true or false)
 - user (the ObjectId of the owner)

+### MongoDB Implementation Discussion

+coming soon...